 Park Guell, Barcelona, Spain Photo by Adam Cheshier

-You have an adventure to Spain planned and are looking for inspiration.
+You have your trip planned and are looking for books on Spain to read for inspiration.
 Enjoy these five books by authors who fell in love with the country.
 Read their memoirs and novels to learn the most you can about Spain and understand its cultural aspects before landing.
 Then, you will have a good idea of how you can make the most of planning your trip to Spain.

 1. The Sun Also Rises by Ernest Hemingway

 The Sun Also Rises is one of my favorite works from this historic author.
 It takes place in parts of Spain during the annual running of the bulls festivals of the north; a timeless tradition of Spanish culture which has changed very little.